 Here are some ways you can minimize these competitive advantages:

-1. Choose your target cities carefully.
 Recruiters will want to be reassured that you have thought this through.
 Companies know that relocation is risky.
-You may decide you don’t like the area, get homesick, or discover that it’s more expensive than you thought it would be.
-You’re more likely to be considered if you have spent time in the area or have ties such as family or pastimes or favorite activities that connect you to the city.
+You may decide you don’t like the area or get homesick.
+You might discover that it’s more expensive than you thought it would be.
+If you’ve spent time in the area, you’re more likely to be considered.
+Do you have ties such as family or pastimes or favorite activities that connect you to the city?

-2. Remove your current address from your resume so you’re not eliminated based on geography.
-Companies generally don’t need your address to consider your skills and it’s becoming more common to remove any traceable personal information from public documents.
-Update your LinkedIn profile to say that you’re seeking opportunities in your target city, and start to connect with people in your industry that have connections to the area.
-LinkedIn will be one of the best tools you have to network long-distance so invest time in polishing your profile and building your network.
+Companies generally don’t need your address to consider your skills.
+It’s becoming more common to remove any traceable personal information from public documents.
+Update your LinkedIn profile to say that you’re seeking opportunities in your target city.
+For instance, start to connect with people in your industry that have connections to the area.
+LinkedIn will be one of the best tools you have to network long-distance.
+Invest time in polishing your profile and building your network.

-4. You’ll need to develop a plan for relocation that you can manage and afford on your own.
 Unless you have a skill set that is extremely rare, a company may not pay to relocate you, even in this tight market.
 It’s just not worth the cost compared to hiring local talent.
 Consider additional expenses like those associated with moving your pets or your vehicles.
-Demonstrate that you have a plan in place that can be executed on short notice, allowing you to start work quickly.
+Demonstrate that your plan can be executed on short notice, allowing you to start work quickly.
 All things being equal, companies will choose the candidate who can start first.

-5. Since you may be asked to interview long-distance, invest in and get comfortable with technology.
 Experiment with your webcam or mobile device to find the best background and most flattering camera angle for you.
 Practice online conversations with a friend, paying attention to your eye contact and energy level.
-You’ll need the practice.
+In other words, you’ll need the practice.
 It’s harder to make personal connections in web-based meetings and technology can sometimes work against you with time delays and static.

-6. Don’t be tempted to deceive the company about where you live if it comes up.
-Prepare a short, confident elevator speech about why you want to make the move and how prepared you are to accept an offer and get started as soon as possible.
+Prepare a short, confident elevator speech about why you want to make the move and how you are prepared to accept an offer and get started as soon as possible.
 You’ll have to make a very strong case to stay in the running for the job.

 The good news is that companies are very eager to find and keep good talent.
-If you’re the right person for the job and have a plan for reporting to the company smoothly and quickly, you’ll make it easy for them to make an offer.
+Therefore, if you’re the right person for the job and have a plan for reporting to the company smoothly and quickly, you’ll make it easy for them to make an offer.